 Don’t forget, when you start withdrawing retirement funds, some of the money in your tax-deferred retirement account will finally go toward taxes.
 That means it’s in Uncle Sam’s interest to keep your 401(k) savings growing.

 So if you decide to take money out of a 401(k) account before you’re 59½, in addition to any other taxes due when there’s a withdrawal, you’ll usually have to pay a 10% penalty.
 (Although there are some exceptions.)
 And at age 72 (or 70½, if you turned that age before Jan.
 1, 2020), you’re required to take minimum distributions from your tax-deferred retirement accounts.

 One more thing to consider when you think about signing up for a 401(k) is what kind of investing you’d like to do.
 Employers are required to offer at least three basic options: a stock investment option, a bond option, and cash or stable value option.
 Many offer more than that minimum, but they stick mostly to mutual funds.
 That’s meant to streamline the decision-making.
 But if you’re looking to diversify outside the basic asset classes, it can be limiting.

 How Do 401(k) Returns Hold Up?

-But that doesn’t mean a 60/40 investor will always be in that range.
-Sometimes that mix will have double-digit returns.
-Sometimes, it will drop down to negative numbers.
+Despite the many variables, you may often hear an annual return that ranges from 5 to 8% cited as what you can expect.
+But that doesn’t mean an investor will always be in that range.
+Sometimes you may have double-digit returns.
+Sometimes your return might drop down to negative numbers.

 Stocks have the greatest potential for growth over time.
 Since 1926 , large stocks have returned an average of 10% per year, while long-term government bonds, which are considered more stable, have returned between 5% and 6%.